DoD-Platform-One/gitlab/chart/doc/charts/globals.md

 ```

 - `global.tracing.connection.string` is used to configure where tracing spans would be sent.
 You can read more about that in [GitLab tracing documentation](https://docs.gitlab.com/ee/development/distributed_tracing.html)
-- `global.tracing.urlTemplate` is used as a template for tracing info URL rendering in GitLab perfomance bar.
+- `global.tracing.urlTemplate` is used as a template for tracing info URL rendering in GitLab performance bar.

 ## extraEnv